cyberninja13/SOC/README.md

 ## Handshake
 The TCP three-way handshake is the method used in a TCP/IP network to create a connection between a local host, client and server.
 It is a three-step method that requires both the client and server to exchange SYN and ACK packets before actual data communication begins.

+## CIA
+confidentiality, integrity and availability, also known as the CIA triad, is a model designed to guide policies for information security within an organization

+Confidentiality -- ensuring that only authorized parties can read a message Integrity -- ensuring that any changes to data will be detected and rejected Availability --  ensuring that data should be available to authorized users whenever they require it.
+This means keeping systems, networks, and devices up and running.